Democracy, Secularization, and Parliamentarism in the Muslim East: The History of 100th Anniversary of Reforms

 Azərbaycan Xalq Cumhuriyyəti dövründə mədəni inkişaf, “Olaylar”.25.05.2018.- p.8, http://www.anl.az/ down/meqale/olaylar/2018/may/592731.htm

-He received his legal education at Baku State University and his doctoral education at the Faculty of European Union and International Economic Relations of Ankara University, majoring in EU law.
-Areas of research: EU law and relations, constitutional law and citizenship, human rights, migration process, Europeanization, European identity, etc.
+Acquired legal education at Baku State University and the doctoral degree at the Faculty of European Union and International Economic Relations of Ankara University, majoring in EU law.
+Areas of research: EU law and relations, constitutional law and citizenship, human rights, migration processed, Europeanization, European identity, etc.